Transfer OS from SSD to M.2 SSD Problem

 If a laptop is compatible with the M.2 spec, the device's operating system should already include the required Advanced Host Controller Interface (AHCI) drivers to install the M.2 storage card.
 If your laptop doesn't meet the need, give up buying this SSD.
 If you can fulfill the needs, enjoy the high performance of your new SSD now.

-That is how to clone SSD or HDD to M.2.
+That is how to clone SSD or HDD to M.2 or M.2 NVMe SSD by using EaseUS Disk Copy.
 If you still encounter can't set SSD as a boot drive or cloned SSD won't boot problem, contact our technical support team through [email protected] to solve the problem.

 Was This Page Helpful?